-The University of Toronto’s Youth Summer Programs adheres and conforms to all Canadian laws and policies, which all students are expected to follow.
+The University of Toronto’s International Summer Theatre Program adheres and conforms to all Canadian laws and policies, which all students are expected to follow.
 The following points are the most important rules to be taken into account in all situations as when in residence, classrooms, and during activities.

 The consumption of alcohol is forbidden for students under the age of 19.
 Under Canadian law, no one under the age of 19 is permitted to drink alcohol.
 If you are caught consuming, under the influence, in possession of alcohol, or is distributing alcohol, the police may be notified along with your presents/guardian/group chaperone.
 The consequences of these actions may result in immediate expulsion from the program and being sent home.